jamesacuan/jobtrack-notify/README.md

 - An easy access to turnover through browser action
 - added direct copy to clipboard on relevant information
 - design fixes
+- menu through browser action
+- added basic lightbox support on select images.

 ## TO-DO
 - login/logout on all sites from extension.
-- menu through browser action
-- lightbox on select images.
+- ux fixes

 This works with Chrome and Firefox.